 Slow cooker version – Combine all ingredients except the spinach, chicken, and tortellini on high for 2 hours.
 Then add the spinach, chicken, and tortellini and cook for another hour.
 Serve and enjoy.

 Recipe FAQ and Expert Tips

-Store in an airtight container in the fridge for up to 5 days.
-Know that like any other pasta, it will get softer and softer each day.
+Let the soup cool, then store in an airtight container in the fridge for up to 5 days.
+For best results, eat on the earlier side, because like any other pasta, the tortellini will get softer and softer each day.

 Yes, in an airtight container for up to 2 months, but I find that the pasta is a bit mushy when it thaws again, so take that into account.